Char-Hunt/Learning-Info-Sec/README.md

 - 🔭Fundamentals of **Cryptography**
   - Public key infrastructure
   - Symmetric and asymmetric [encryption](https://github.com/Char-Hunt/Learning-Info-Sec/blob/main/README.md#types-of-encryption)
-  - LAB ACTIVITY: Decrypt an encrypted message
-  - Non-repudiation and hashing
-- 🔭Encryption methods
-   - LAB ACTIVITY: **Create hash values**
-- 🔭Automate Tasks Cybersecurity Tasks with Python
-  - Create a basic Python script
-  - Overview Python environments
-  - LAB ACTIVITY: Practice writing Python code
-- 🔭Work with variables in Python
-  - Assign and reassign variables in Python
-  - LAB ACTIVITY: Assign Python variables
-- 🔭Core Python components
-  - Conditional statements in Python
-  - LAB ACTIVITY: Create a conditional statement
-  - For loops
-  - While loops
-  - Identify: Select the correct iterative statement
-  - LAB ACTIVITY: Create loops
-- 🔭 Update files **Using Python algorithms**
-  - LAB ACTIVITY: Parsing a file to read and update the contents
-- 🔭Authentication, authorization, and accounting
-  - Identity and access management (IAM)
-  - LAB ACTIVITY: Improve authentication, authorization, and accounting for a small business
-- 🔭Linux OS Hardening - Authorization and File Permissions
-- 🔭Risk Assessment and Asset Security - How organizations determine what assets to protect.
-  - Managing risk and classifying assets based on challenges of securing physical and digital assets.
-  - Best Practices to manage cybersecurity risk
-  - LAB ACTIVITY: Score risks based on likelihood and severity, a.k.a  understanding **how to calculate CVE and CVSS scores**.

 ##
 ### Frameworks and Controls
 The **_Pyramid of Pain_** is a conceptual model for the effective use of Cyber Threat Intelligence in threat detection operations, with a particular emphasis on increasing the adversaries' cost of operations.
 It's method for understanding cybersecurity threats that organizes IOCs into six different levels.